 SimCenter and DesignSafe are providing support in hosting databases and tools developed through CHEER, and facilitating their use within the broader research community.

-These two highly-respected national organizations that prepare and support graduate students from underrepresented groups (URGs) across all disciplines, and in disaster studies, respectively, will help recruit students.
+These two highly-respected national organizations that prepare and support graduate students from underrepresented groups (URGs) across all disciplines, and in disaster studies, respectively, are helping recruit and support students.